tuupola/instrument/README.md

 ## Demo

+Example [Grafana](http://grafana.org/) dashboard is included.
 To see Instrument in action start the Vagrant demo server and make some example requests.

 ``` bash
 $ cd demo